What Do Sensory Issues Look Like?

 Possible Signs of Sensory Processing Disorder

 This list includes both hypersensitive and hyposensitive traits.
-Note that if your child has sensory issues, she may exhibit some but not all of these characteristics.
+Note that children with sensory issues may exhibit some but not all of these characteristics.

-• Holds ears when anticipating noises.
-Sometimes the noises she is sensitive to may not be very loud.
+• Tendency to hold their ears when anticipating noises.
+Sometimes the noises they are sensitive to may not be very loud.

-• Picky about what she eats and avoids foods with certain textures.
+• Pickiness about food; avoidance of foods with certain textures.

-• Picky about what clothes she wears and dislikes certain textures or tight-fitting clothes.
+• Pickiness about what clothes they wear and dislike of certain textures or tight-fitting clothes.

-• Has a hard time focusing on one thing or task.
+• Difficulty focusing on one thing or task.

-• Sensitive to bright lights.
+• Sensitivity to bright lights.
 May close eyes at inappropriate times.
-For example, he may try to keep his eyes closed when he should open them to avoid running into objects.
+For example, they may try to keep their eyes closed when they should open them in order to avoid running into objects.

 Wrapped in his blanketBecause of his sensory difficulties, my son loves to wrap himself in his blanket.
 I think it's kind of cute, but more importantly, it seems to have a calming effect on him.

-• Wraps himself in a blanket, sometimes for long periods of time (and not just when sleeping and regardless of how hot the room may be).
+• Desire to wrap themselves in a blanket, sometimes for long periods of time (and not just when sleeping and regardless of how hot the room may be).
 Note that if your child does this, you should allow it as this behavior often has a calming effect.
-However, you would want to take steps to make sure he doesn't get too hot or suffer heatstroke.
+However, you would want to take steps to make sure they don’t get too hot or suffer heatstroke.
 You could, for instance, keep the room at a cooler temperature.

-• Often clings tightly to a trusted parent, family member or friend when in unfamiliar surroundings.
+• Tendency to cling tightly to a trusted parent, family member or friend when in unfamiliar surroundings.

-• Unable to detect bad odors or doesn’t seem to mind bad odors.
+• Inability to detect bad odors or tolerance for bad odors.

-• Craves excessive movement: rocking, pacing, bouncing a leg while seated, and/or constantly on the go.
+• Craving of excessive movement: rocking, pacing, bouncing a leg while seated, and/or constantly on the go.

-• Easily confused or overwhelmed by too much stimuli or too much information at once or by too many instructions at once
+• Tendency to be easily confused or overwhelmed by too much stimuli, by too much information at once, or by too many instructions at once.

 • Difficulty completing school assignments without constant encouragement to stay on task

-• In infants and toddlers, body may be rigid or floppy
+• In infants and toddlers, rigid or floppy body

 • Poor motor skills or tendency to be clumsy